 - Change the nature of the premises, as needed, to control criminal activity

-- Add better supervision to seating area, parking lots. and drive-thru lanes
+- Add better supervision to the seating area, parking lots. and drive-thru lanes

 - Partner with local police to address criminal gangs or heavy loitering

-- Consider operating drive-thru only late a night as an option
+- Consider operating drive-thru only late at night as an option

 - High-crime, high-risk locations should be audited more often